MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-B-Acquisition-Planning/part-8-Required-Sources-Supplies-Services/subpart-8.4-Federal-Supply-Schedules/section-8.405-6.md

 (ii) A designee who -

-(A) If a member of the armed forces, is a general or flag officer;
+(A) If a member of the armed forces, is a general or flag officer; or

 (B) If a civilian, is serving in a position in a grade above GS-15 under the General Schedule (or in a comparable or higher position under another schedule); or

 (iii) An official named in paragraph (d)(4) of this section.

 (4) For a proposed order or BPA with an estimated value exceeding $68 million (or, for DoD, NASA, and the Coast Guard, over $93 million), the justification must be approved by the senior procurement executive of the agency placing the order.
-This authority is not delegable, except in the case of the Under Secretary of Defense for Acquisition, Technology, and Logistics, acting as the senior procurement executive for the Department of Defense.
+This authority is not delegable, except in the case of the Under Secretary of Defense for Acquisition and Sustainment, acting as the senior procurement executive for the Department of Defense.

 [76 FR 14555, Mar.
 16, 2011, as amended at 77 FR 193, Jan.
 3, 2012; 79 FR 24199, Apr.
 29, 2014; 80 FR 38296, July 2, 2015; 83 FR 42572, Aug.
-22, 2018]
+22, 2018; 84 FR 19844, May 6, 2019]